 See our deep dive on wash sales on Form 8949 for the full treatment.

-If the reported basis was too low (typical RSU case), your correct basis is higher, which means gain should be lower — column (g) is negative.
-If the reported basis was too high, column (g) is positive.
+When you enter Code B in column (f), the amount in column (g) is the difference between your correct basis and the broker-reported basis, expressed as a signed number.
+If the reported basis was too low (the typical case), your correct basis is higher, the gain should be lower, and column (g) is negative.
+If the reported basis was too high, column (g) is positive — reducing an overstated loss or turning a phantom loss back into a real gain.

 Code T — Holding Period Is Incorrect